Skip to content

 Performance Outcomes

-This was measured by comparing the planned roadmap at the start of the quarter with the final product deliveries.
-The team impacted every part of the Pilotly product, shipping so many new features and enhancements that it became difficult to capture them all on a single slide during the company’s OKR review:
+Following the introduction of AI-assisted workflows, the team tripled product velocity, measured by number of features shipped quarter-over-quarter.
+The team impacted every area of the product, shipping so many new features and enhancements that it became difficult to capture them all on a single slide during the company’s OKR review:

 Every engineer saw a boost in their individual output, including Leo who was out for weeks on vacation.
 NOTE: Leo’s agents were inactive on vacation, he was fully unplugged 🤙